jonathonkischuk/jonathonkischuk/README.md

       You can email me at jonathonkischuk91@gmail.com
       Please visit me at www.jonathonkischuk.com
-      You can also email me at jonathon@jonathonkischuk.com This email is only checked 1-2X weekly
+      You can also email me at jonathon@jonathonkischuk.com although...
+This email is only checked 1-2X weekly